pingmepi/custom-t-shirt-hub/docs/PRD.md

 ```

 ## Functional Requirements

-### Currently Implemented
-- ✅ Landing page showcasing pre-designed t-shirts to inspire users
+- Landing page showcasing pre-designed t-shirts to inspire users
-- ✅ T-shirt color selector to preview templates on different colors (e.g., black, white, grey)
+- T-shirt color selector to preview templates on different colors (e.g., black, white, grey)
-- ✅ User authentication with email/password (basic implementation)
+- User authentication with email/password (basic implementation)
-- ✅ Theme selection view with ~15 predefined themes shown as cards/toggles
+- Theme selection view with ~15 predefined themes shown as cards/toggles
-- ✅ Step-by-step question flow with one question shown at a time and a progress bar
+- Step-by-step question flow with one question shown at a time and a progress bar
-- ✅ Confirmation dialog to review question responses before proceeding
+- Confirmation dialog to review question responses before proceeding
-- ✅ Basic design editor with fabric.js for customization
+- Basic design editor with fabric.js for customization
-- ✅ Question response sidebar during design editing to reference user preferences
+- Question response sidebar during design editing to reference user preferences

-### In Progress
-- 🚧 Role-based access control (Customer, Admin)
+- Role-based access control (Customer, Admin)
-- 🚧 Capture and store all user responses to questions
+- Capture and store all user responses to questions
-- 🚧 Generate a preview design based on question inputs
+- Generate a preview design based on question inputs
-- 🚧 User dashboard to view saved designs and past orders
+- User dashboard to view saved designs and past orders

-### Not Yet Implemented
-- ❌ If the user is not logged in, a sign-up pop-up should be shown
+- If the user is not logged in, a sign-up pop-up should be shown
-- ❌ Allow users to edit the generated design using a visual editor
+- Allow users to edit the generated design using a visual editor
-- ❌ Store the original model-generated image and the final user-edited image
+- Store the original model-generated image and the final user-edited image
-- ❌ Maintain metadata: themes, user responses, editor actions, timestamps
+- Maintain metadata: themes, user responses, editor actions, timestamps
-- ❌ Enable design reordering from saved history
+- Enable design reordering from saved history
-- ❌ Collect shipping details including phone, address, and pin code
+- Collect shipping details including phone, address, and pin code
-- ❌ Integrate payments using Razorpay or Stripe
+- Integrate payments using Razorpay or Stripe
-- ❌ Create orders with status tracking (pending, printing, shipped, delivered)
+- Create orders with status tracking (pending, printing, shipped, delivered)
-- ❌ Admin dashboard to manage and update order statuses
+- Admin dashboard to manage and update order statuses
-- ❌ Basic support section with contact number
+- Basic support section with contact number
-- ❌ Track question usage statistics for analytics and improvement
+- Track question usage statistics for analytics and improvement

 ### Must Have
  Landing page showcasing pre-designed t-shirts to inspire users